venomega/gemupy/README.md

 There are situations where a software doesn`t read propertly a joystick or a joystick that could be readed by the kernel, but not very well by other programs.

-This program is intended to capture a joystick input and put on applications a keyboard key of your choise, or convert a joystick input to a keyboard output that works on any program.
+This program is intended to capture a joystick input and put on applications a keyboard key of your choise, or convert a joystick input to a keyboard output that will work on any program.

 ##### Support